jindrichmynarz/dissertation/README.md

 My dissertation in progress.

-You can read in at <http://mynarz.net/dissertation>.
+You can read it at <http://mynarz.net/dissertation>.

 ## Acknowledgements